Allegations Against Foster Carers

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to the children in receipt of such services must be dealt with under the principles, policies and procedures laid down by the local safeguarding children board procedures, allegations against person's who work with children.
+For this reason, enquiries and investigations relating to the children in receipt of such services must be dealt with under the principles, policies and procedures laid down by the local safeguarding Children Partnership procedures, allegations against person's who work with children.

 Allegations or suspicions that a foster carer has caused harm to a child will be investigated thoroughly, quickly and sensitively under these procedures and will involve open and honest communication with and support to all those affected.